smile4nicki/be-nc-news/README2.md

 An API which keeps the user updated on all the news at Northcoders.
 It uses Node.js and Mongo for the database.

-It can be accessed at.....
+It can be accessed at https://git.heroku.com/nichola-northcoders-news.git

 ## Getting Started